CleverRaven/Cataclysm-DDA/pages/branch_management.md

         # origin was automatically set to point to your fork when you cloned it

-3. Once you're finished working on your branch, and have committed and pushed all your changes, submit a pull request from your `new_feature` branch to this repository's `master` branch.
+3. Once you're finished working on your branch and have committed and pushed all your changes, submit a pull request from your `new_feature` branch to this repository's `master` branch.

  * Note: any new commits to the `new_feature` branch on GitHub will automatically be included in the pull request, so make sure to only commit related changes to the same branch.